omarsar/data_mining_lab/README.md

 twenty_train.data[0:5]
 ```
-:shipit:: If you have some hardware problem, you can follow the [Kaggle Kernels Instructions](https://github.com/omarsar/data_mining_lab/blob/master/kagglekernel.md) to code on kaggle notebook.
+:shipit: If you have some hardware problem, you can follow the [Kaggle Kernels Instructions](https://github.com/omarsar/data_mining_lab/blob/master/kagglekernel.md) to code on kaggle notebook.

 ---
 ### Preview of Complete Jupyter Notebook (Coming Soon)